arijitdeb1/System-Design/Fundamentals/Database.md

    * Each DBMS implements Isolation Level different
    * Pessimistic - Row level locks, table locks, page locks to avoid lost updates
    * Optimistic - No locking, just track if things changed and fail the transaction if so
    * Repeatable Read "locks" the rows it reads but it could be expensive if you read a lot of rows, postgres implementation RR as snapshots.That is why you don't get phantom reads with postgres in repeatable read.
+When user tries to update and save an outdated snapshot, PostgreSQL detects an unresolvable conflict and stops your transaction, throwing an error called a "Serialization Failure" (SQLSTATE '40001').
    * Serializable are usually implemented with optimistic concurrency control, you can implement it pessimistically with SELECT FOR UPDATE
 ![img.png](../images/isolation_level.png)